-The pull request page also shows whether the project builds correctly, using Travis CI.
-Check to see if the build succeeded (takes about 5 minutes), and if not, try to modify your changes to make it work.
+The pull request page also shows the results of building and testing the modified code on Travis and Appveyor CI.
+Check back after about 30 minutes to see if the build succeeded, and if not, try to modify your changes to make it work.